Skip to main content

 The colour question

-The strongest red/bright-colour evidence comes from a 2005 paper by Hill & Barton on Olympic combat sports, which reported athletes assigned red uniforms won marginally more bouts than those assigned blue Hill 2005. later reanalysis suggested the effect was small and partly driven by referee bias rather than performance.
+The strongest red/bright-colour evidence comes from a 2005 paper by Hill & Barton on Olympic combat sports, which reported athletes assigned red uniforms won marginally more bouts than those assigned blue Hill 2005.
+Subsequent reanalysis suggested the effect was small and partly driven by referee bias rather than performance.

 The 2018 Greenless meta-analysis of red-uniform effects pooled 26 studies and found a small but real effect of red on competition outcomes (~4% advantage), with mechanism unclear (perceiver bias vs. wearer arousal) Greenlees 2013.
 For solo training (not competition), color effects are smaller and less consistent.